donatfeher/diabetes-risk-ai-model-with-an-api/README.md

 http://127.0.0.1:8000/predict
 ```

-You can send a sample request with the following JSON payload:
+Send a sample request with this JSON payload:

 ```json
 {